COVID-19 and jury service

-From the lists of people liable for jury service, panels of people are chosen at random for each jury district and these people are sent a summons to attend jury service.
+From the lists of people liable for jury service, people are chosen at random for each jury district and these people are sent a summons to attend jury service.
 The summons must be served at least 10 days before the juror is to attend court (s 27).

 If for some reason a person cannot attend jury service as demanded by the summons, they should immediately contact the Juries Commissioner.
 It may be that a person can be excused or have their jury service deferred if they have a good reason (see ‘Who can be excused from jury service?’, above).

 It is an offence not to attend jury service after receiving a summons; the maximum penalty is 30 pu or three months imprisonment (s 71).

 If a person is empanelled (i.e. chosen for a jury) it is an offence to fail to attend court without a reasonable excuse (s 71).
 The maximum penalty is 60 pu or six months imprisonment.